mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 **Katagiri**: Toward the end of Fukanzazengi, as a conclusion, Dogen Zenji explains how important shikantaza is from a different angle, from [a] various way.
 So, little by little, we try to learn.
 "In surveying the past, we find that transcendence of both unenlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength of zazen." *[he repeats the quote]*

-The notes given by Professor Abe (probably Masao Abe; see [translation of Fukanzazengi by Norman Waddell and Masao Abe](https://terebess.hu/zen/dogen/Fukanzazengi.pdf)) say about dying while either sitting or standing: "It is written in *[unintelligible]* [Denkoroku](https://en.wikipedia.org/wiki/Denkoroku) that Bodhidharma and the fourth, fifth and sixth Chinese Zen patriarchs died sitting in zazen, while the third patriarch died while standing under a large tree.
+The notes given by Professor Abe ([Masao Abe](https://en.wikipedia.org/wiki/Masao_Abe); see [translation of Fukanzazengi by Norman Waddell and Masao Abe](https://terebess.hu/zen/dogen/Fukanzazengi.pdf)) say about dying while either sitting or standing: "It is written in *[unintelligible]* [Denkoroku](https://en.wikipedia.org/wiki/Denkoroku) that Bodhidharma and the fourth, fifth and sixth Chinese Zen patriarchs died sitting in zazen, while the third patriarch died while standing under a large tree.
 Examples of both are common in the Zen histories."
 So from this point, some Zen teachers kept sitting and died.
 Some teachers died in sitting zazen, or standing under [a] tree, or standing on the platform while he's giving a lecture.
 Anyway, there are examples in Buddhist history, but it doesn't mean you should die in sitting or standing; it doesn't mean that.
 The point is how important shikantaza is, because they died in sitting, in standing.
 Wherever they may be, they died in peace and harmony.
-Whatever they do, wherever they are – they died.
+Whatever they do, wherever they are, they died.

 So, Dogen Zenji really wants to [speak] about how important zazen is.
 That zazen is shikantaza.
 In shikantaza, all delusions drop off from the first.
 That is dropping off body and mind; body and mind dropping off.
 That is zazen itself.